Lancaster JetHawks: History

 The Lancaster JetHawks clinched a playoff spot as the First Half Champions after the 2014 season.
 In the Southern Division Championship Series, the JetHawks swept the Second Half Champion Inland Empire 66ers, three games to none.
 On September 15, 2014, the Lancaster JetHawks became the California League Champions after beating the Northern Division Champion Visalia Rawhide three games to two with a final score in Game 5 of 10–2.
-It would be the JetHawks' second California League Championship title in franchise history, achieved on the two-year anniversary of their first and second title in three seasons.
+It would be the JetHawks' second California League Championship title in franchise history, achieved on the second anniversary of their first, and their second title in three seasons.

 On November 12, 2014, Ballpark Digest reported that the Lancaster JetHawks were being sold by Peter A. Carfagna's ownership group to the ownership group headed by Jake Kerr and Jeff Mooney, current owners of the Vancouver Canadians.
 Upon closing, Kerr and Mooney will become the third ownership group in the JetHawks' 19-year history.
 The sale is expected to close by the end of the calendar year, after receiving approvals by the California League and Minor League Baseball and a review by Major League Baseball.
 On December 19, 2014, the Lancaster JetHawks announced their Field Staff for the 2015 season with Omar Lopez replacing Rodney Linares as JetHawks' skipper after three successful seasons that included two California League Championships (2012, 2014) and one California League Manager of the Year Award (2013).
 Lopez joins the JetHawks for his first season as manager and his 17th overall with the Astros organization.
 As manager of the Class A Quad Cities River Bandits in 2013, Lopez led the club to the Midwest League Championship title after an 81-57 finish in the regular season.
 Rodney Linares will take over as 2015 manager of the Double-A Corpus Christi Hooks.

-On January 15, 2015, Tom Backemeyer was announced to have been appointed Executive Vice President of the Lancaster JetHawks in advance of the 2015 season effective January 6, 2015.
-The native of Lincoln, Nebraska has a vast background in Minor League Baseball as prior to his arrival in Lancaster, Backemeyer helped develop franchises in Nashville, Rancho Cucumonga, Fresno, and in Everett where he was named Executive Vice President of the Aquasox of the Northwest League.
+On January 15, 2015, Tom Backemeyer was announced to have been appointed executive vice president of the Lancaster JetHawks in advance of the 2015 season effective January 6, 2015.
+The native of Lincoln, Nebraska has a vast background in Minor League Baseball as prior to his arrival in Lancaster, Backemeyer helped develop franchises in Nashville, Rancho Cucumonga, Fresno, and in Everett where he was named executive vice president of the Aquasox of the Northwest League.
 A graduate of Colorado State University (BA) with an MBA from University of Denver, Backemeyer has developed into one of Minor League Baseball's bright young minds as he joins the JetHawks organization.

 The Lancaster JetHawks clinched a playoff berth after the 2015 season as the #2 seed Wild Card.
 In the Southern Division Mini-Series, the High Desert Mavericks beat the JetHawks, two games to one.

 The Lancaster JetHawks clinched a playoff spot as the Second Half Champions after the 2016 season, making it five straight playoff appearances.
 In the Southern Division Mini-Series, the JetHawks beat the Rancho Cucamonga Quakes, two games to one.
 In the Southern Division Championship Series, the JetHawks lost to the First Half Champion High Desert Mavericks, three games to one.